josueisaihs/drones/README.md

 Useful drone functions include delivery of small items that are (urgently) needed in locations with difficult access.

+We have a fleet of **10 drones**.
+A drone is capable of carrying devices, other than cameras, and capable of delivering small loads.
+For our use case **the load is medications**.

 ## Features
-- Create Drone
+- Registering a Drone
-- Create Medications
-- Create Medication Packages
-- Create Package Shipments
-- Update battery status every 1 minute
+- Loading drone with medications items
+- Checking loaded medication items for a given drone
+- Checking available drones for loading
+- Check drone battery level for a given drone

 ## Tech